simonjhy/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/04-upgrading-build-dependencies.markdown

 [Managing the Target Platform](/docs/7-2/reference/-/knowledge_base/r/managing-the-target-platform) article for more information.

+## Switch to Use Release API Dependency

+Switch to use release.dxp.api or release.portal.api as depency whitch include required dependencies.
+You can config this dependency in its `build.gradle` file.

 Great!
 You've successfully upgraded your build dependencies!
 You likely have compile errors in your project; this is because your dependencies may have changed.
 You'll learn how to update that and more next.